Myth! The correct answer is B.

 Your skin can have inflammatory (red) and noninflammatory (blackheads/whiteheads) acne at the same time.
 Luckily, ONEXTON treats both.

-Do not get ONEXTON Gel in your mouth, eyes, or vagina, or on your lips.
+Do not use ONEXTON Gel in your mouth, eyes, or vagina.
 It is not known whether ONEXTON Gel is safe and effective for use longer than 12 weeks, or in children under 12 years of age.

 Do not use ONEXTON Gel if you have: